Luks17/dotfiles/README.md

 # dotfiles

-Personal dotfiles for arch linux
+Personal dotfiles for Arch Linux.

+Includes Hyprland configs, AstroNvim configs and a basic .zshrc for OMZ.

-## Installation
+## Credits

-Install git, clone this repository and run install.sh
+[flick0](https://github.com/flick0/dotfiles) for the Hyprland configs that I used as base

+[linuxmobile](https://github.com/linuxmobile/hyprland-dots) for the Wlogout and Swaylock configs that I used as base